 The other method used to kill the Japanese was to park a tank with one track over the foxhole.
 The driver gave the other track power resulting in the tank going around in a circle and grinding its way down into the foxhole.
 The tankers slept upwind of their tanks because of the rotting flesh in the tracks.

 In March, the amount of gasoline was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 At the same time, food rations were cut in half again.
+The Japanese dropped leaflets of a nude woman to the soldiers in an attempt to get them to surrender.
+They would have had a better result had the leaflets had a hamburger and milkshake on it.
 Also at this time, Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor.
-Wainwright declined the offer.

 On April 9, 1942, he became a Prisoner of War when Bataan was surrendered to the Japanese.
 They made their way to Mariveles at the southern tip of Bataan.
 From Mariveles, the tankers made their way north to San Fernando.
 At one point, they had to run past Japanese artillery which was firing at Corregidor.
 The guns on the island returned fire.
 Charles and the other POWs went days without food or water.
 It took Charles five days to complete the march.